thingsboard/thingsboard.github.io/docs/reference/actions/kafka-plugin-action.md

 ## Overview

-This component allows to create kafka message by substitution of device attributes and message data into configurable templates.
+This component allows creating a kafka message by substitution of device attributes and message data into configurable templates.

 ## Configuration